ratwolfzero/hopalong_python/README.md

 |---------------------------|------------------|----------|----------|---------|
 | a = 5, b = 5, c = 0       | n = 1,000,000    | 1.0000   | 1.0000   | 1.0000  |

 Note: Kernel Density Estimation (KDE) was not analyzed in this study due to its high computational cost, particularly with large pixel grids and extensive iterations.
+While smoothing the heatmap density matrix using scipy.ndimage.gaussian_filter can enhance visualization, it alters the pixel hit counts and was therefore not applied here.

 [Back to Table of Contents](#calculate--visualize-the-hopalong-attractor-with-python)